Taffer/godot-experiments/README.md

 This is actually more complex in Godot than in PyGame or Löve2D; we have to write a shader!
 Thank you Internet for answering this question.

+### <a name="experiment01-nocode">Experiment 01 - Scrolling Texture (Almost No Code)</a>

+This variant of [Experiment 1](#experiment01) accomplishes the same thing with two major differences:

+* almost no code (literally one line to set the animation when the scrolling sprite is ready)
+* scrolling the texture using the texture Region rather than a shader; when I first did Experiment 1 I didn't know about Region

 ### Graphics